MerginMaps/db-sync/README.md

 Initialization:

-1. set up configuration in config.ini  (see config.ini.default for a sample)
+1. set up configuration in config.yaml  (see config.yaml.default for a sample)
 2. run dbsync initialization.
 There are two options:

    A. Init from Mergin Maps project: if you have an existing Mergin Maps project with a GeoPackage